Date: Monday 22 October 2018

 Organiser: NDUC/Norwegian Institute for Defence Studies (IFS)

-The anthology emphasises the importance of regarding Northern Europe from the Baltic to the High North as an operational unity, and of connecting 'atlanticism' and 'continentalism'.
-The partnership with the United States still defines the Alliance; the US is the only country with the military power to deter, contain and counter Russia.
+The experts emphasise the importance of regarding Northern Europe from the Baltic to the High North as one operational unity, connecting 'atlanticism' and 'continentalism'.
+They also acknowledge that the partnership with the United States still defines the Alliance; the US is the only country with the military power to deter, contain and counter Russia.